zng-ui/zng/TODO/_current.md

 # Hit Test

-* Icon `wrap!` panel inner-bounds is not found by spatial query.
+* Scroll does not hit-test directly.

 * Track what widgets are close to becoming visible due to scrolling.